+The Angelus Foundation was founded in 2009 by Maryon Stewart, the health practitioner and author.
 Her 21 year-old daughter Hester (pictured), a medical student and athlete, passed away after consuming a legal high (GBL) in April 2009.

-This Advisory Group brings together expertise from chemical, medical and behavioural sciences, as well as having considerable expertise in both the areas of enforcement and misuse of social substances.
+The Foundation has since attracted a group of drug experts – the Angelus Advisory Board.
+This group brings together expertise from chemical, medical and behavioural sciences, as well as having considerable expertise in both the areas of enforcement and misuse of substances.m

 Our Mission Statement